Catherine Patocka

 Biography

 Born and raised in Edmonton, Alberta, Catherine completed her medical studies and residency training in Emergency medicine at McGill University, Montreal, Quebec.
 She works as a staff Emergency physician in the four Calgary zone Emergency departments and previously worked for the Calgary Sexual Assault Response Service with a committed group of physicians and nurses caring for victims of sexual assault.
 Early into independent clinical practice Catherine completed a Masters in Health Professions education through Maastricht University in the Netherlands with a scholarly focus on resuscitation education and training.
 Since then she has held a a number of leadership roles including AHS Clinical Knowledge and Content Management lead for Emergency Medicine, Competence by Design Lead for Emergency Medicine, and postgraduate Program Director for the 5-year specialty training program at the University of Calgary.
-She recently completed her PhD studies in the Department of Community Health Sciences with a specialization Medical Education and will graduate in November 2024.
+She concurrently completed her PhD studies in the Department of Community Health Sciences with a specialization Medical Education.

 Her current research interests include: resuscitation and simulation education, pattern theory, performance feedback, and learning health systems.